Author: Sye Yehya

-This article is a complete buyers’ guide to Tiffany lamps, their history, manufacture, types, how to keep them looking their best and how they can add a wow factor to any room in which they are installed.
+This article is a complete buying guide to Tiffany lamps, their history, manufacture, types, how to keep them looking their best and how they can add a wow factor to any room in which they are installed.

-Brief history of Tiffany lamps
+A Brief history of Tiffany lamps

 Recent information suggests that the very first Tiffany lamp was made around 1895 and designed by an artist named Clara Driscoll, who was the director of Tiffany studios in New York.
 They specialised in the selection, colour and cutting of glass to be used in their own shade designs.
 Clara Driscoll is believed to be the creator of the very first Daffodil designed Tiffany table lamp and credited with the classic Wisteria, Dragonfly and Peony designs that continue to this day.